-Silicon STEM Academy is a technology workspace and training center for thinkers, tinkerers and technologists of all ages.
+Silicon STEM Academy is a technology workspace and training center for young thinkers, tinkerers and technologists.
+We also have adults join some of our classes.
 We have a singular focus to inspire and equip the next generation of technologists with the skills required to be creative, effective, innovative leaders and problem solvers in the 21st Century.

 What does STEM mean?

 STEM stands for Science, Technology, Engineering and Mathematics.
 It is a common term used in education to describe the latest effort to increase student exposure to these disciplines, as economists believe that careers in these areas will be in high demand in the near future.
 According to the 2013-2014 World Economic Forum, the U.S. is 49th in the world in quality of math and science education.
 Further, the U.S. is 27th in the world among developed nations for students earning an undergraduate degree in science and engineering.
 The U.S. has some ground to make up, so Silicon STEM is helping to fill the void by delivering a comprehensive STEM-based curriculum for our next generation of innovators.

 Silicon STEM Academy is in southeast Denver.
 Our address is 4201 E. Yale Ave, Denver, 80222 – conveniently located near the intersection of Colorado Blvd. and Yale Ave., less than a mile from I-25, exit 202.
 Contact us at 303.800.0011.
 During Summer Camps, we also have satellite locations in schools in other parts of the Denver metro area.

 What is Silicon?